 Of the two inputs to STA, v101 is a synthetic alphabet (capturing all combined and/or ligatured characters as units), while Eva is analytical, defining the individual elements.
 In case the STA alphabet should be analytical as well, probably fewer different symbols would be needed, but all v101 characters would have to be broken up into their components resulting in something similar to extended Eva.
 In the other case, when STA is a synthetic alphabet, it will be necessary to find all possible combinations in extended Eva that exist in the ZL transliteration, such as, for example: {c@182;h}, which is a ligature of c, the rare character @182; and h.
 The second case would be a rather lengthy but straightforward process, while the first case would involve making numerous subjective decisions.
 It was therefore decided to make the STA alphabet synthetic.
 In the process of selecting all extended Eva composites, a total of 235 characters and combinations were found in the ZL transliteration file.

 With v101 and extended Eva both having over 200 different characters, the combination will necessarily have even more, and it will no longer be possible to identify each character by a single byte.
-In addition, it has long been undesirable to use the high-Ascii area of the character set, something that was still prevalent in the 1990's despite the existence of Unicode.
+In addition, it has long been undesirable to use the high-Ascii area of the character set, something that was still prevalent in the 1990's despite its incompatibility with Unicode.
 The selected way forward has been to organise STA into 'character families'.
 Each family consists of a group of characters that are somehow similar in shape, and for which intermediate forms exist.
 Each character then consists of two identifiers: the family identifier and the 'family member' identifier.

 Given that both the extended Eva alphabet and the v101 alphabet were defined in the course of a complete transliteration of the MS text, they exhibit a lot of similarity, and it has usually not been too difficult to match also the rare characters in both alphabets with each other.